 According to a recent news report, snow-leopard sightings have increased in Spiti valley.
 The success rate of snow leopard sightings in Spiti is over 50 percent, which is the highest in the world.
 The animal has found safe heaven in Spiti because the residents have started protecting it and learned to live with it.

 You will need a local guide to help with snow-leopard spotting who knows the trails.
 Several tour operators in Kaza arrange for the excursion.

 Experience the Lifestyle of Spiti

-Apart from what all I just described above, you can experience the real life in Spiti by staying with any of the homestays in Langza village.
+Apart from what I just described above, you can experience the real-life in Spiti by staying with any of the homestays in Langza village.
 It will help you get closer to the culture and people of this beautiful village.